dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-okay
-okay yeah alright so if there's other it other limitations so it's not that you could run any computation you want there would have to be it has because be able
+okay yes alright so if there's other it other limitations so it's not that you could run any computation you want there would have to be it has because be able